 - We spray the doors and drawers, and brush the bases (the part of the cabinet that is installed and stays at your house)

-- We do not require emptying of doors and drawers.
-We tape off the cabinets from the inside, and we use a process that minimizes any sanding dust.
+- We do not require emptying of cabinets and drawers.
+We tape off the cabinets from the inside, and we use a state of the art HEPA filtration sanding system that minimizes any sanding dust.
 You can rest assure that we clean each cabinet and countertop at the end of each work day of any dust that did result from the work.

 - Doors and drawers are taken offsite.
-We treat each job the way that we would want it done and don’t set up long ladders and dropcloths in your home being in your way during the projects and making a mess in your house.
+We treat each job the way that we would want it done and don’t set up long ladders and dropcloths in your home that are in your way during the projects and making a mess in your house.

 - We are insured and licensed in the State of Connecticut (HIC.0650532 )